 The EM spectrum over the frequency of 789 terahertz (THz) or more is called ultraviolet.
 Ultraviolet light is composed of really short waves, from 10 nm to 400 nm, and carry a lot of energy.
 In fact, starting from the UV border, photons carry enough energy to alter certain chemical bonds into new arrangements.
 Which is hell if you’re a DNA molecule just trying to preserve information.
 Even worse for living stuff, certain UV subtypes that don’t have enough energy to damage DNA directly (such as subtype A) still pose a risk because they produce reactive oxygen species inside the body, highly reactive compounds that hijack chemical bonds in DNA.

 Overall, UV radiation is energetic enough that it starts being a real hazard to life.
 Even relatively low-energy UV can cause nasty skin burns, far worse than those caused simply by temperature (since they’re also radiation-burns, as explained above).
-Exposure to higher-energy UV can increase the risk of cancer developing, as the waves wreak havoc on DNA strands.
+Exposure to higher-energy UV can lead to cancer, as the waves wreak havoc on DNA strands.

-This ability to damage living organisms will be a common feature from now on the list, as frequencies will only keep increasing as we delve further.
+This ability to damage living organisms will be a common feature from now on the list, as frequencies will only keep increasing further on.
 At the higher ends of the UV spectrum (around 125 nm or less, sometimes called “extreme UV”), the energy carried by these waves is so high that it can actually strip electrons from atoms’ shells in a process called photoionization.

 Considering that UV radiation constitutes about 10% of the sun’s total light output, it would cause a lot of trouble for anything living on land (since water does a pretty good job of absorbing UV).
 Luckily for us Earthlings, we’re protected by the ozone layer and the rest of the atmosphere, which filter out most UV rays before they cause any real damage.